thejaywhy/randomjy-hugo/content/posts/resolutions-for-2015.md

 +++

-Now that it is February, time to make some goals for myself in 2015.
+Now that it is February, time to make some goals for myself in 2015. <!--more-->

 ## Be an even awesomer Husband & Father
 I like to think I'm doing a pretty decent job at this already, but there's always room for improvement.
 And our family will be expanding from 3 to 4 in 2015!